Maia-Everett/lintian.eu/_posts/2024-09-29-warcraft-retrospective-37.md

 Now, I'm wary of using the term "RPG" because it's so ambiguous these days.
 So what do I mean when I say that The Founding of Durotar is an RPG campaign rather than an RTS one?

-Fr my purposes, in the context of video games specifically, an RPG is a video game where:
+For my purposes, in the context of video games specifically, an RPG is a video game where:

 * the player controls a small, limited number of characters with distinct identities;
 * who have numerical stats that can be improved;